 During the 17th and 18th centuries, an unprecedented seaborne trade developed between the aggressive mercantile nations of Western Europe, and the exotic lands of the ‘Far East’, especially China.
 This trade was undertaken and financed almost entirely by the State-monopolist Companies chartered by Western countries.
 One effect of the growing trade through this ‘Maritime Silk Road’, was the export from China of Chinese art, suitable to decorate the interiors of grand Western mansions, as well as the comfortable homes of the growing middle class in post- Restoration Britain.

-Colin Sheaf will explore for The Chelsea Society these decorative ‘chinoiserie’ imports like paintings, porcelain, lacquer and wall papers which introduced a whimsical rococo character into the heavier Baroque interiors of 17th century Europe.
+On 25th March 2019 Colin Sheaf explored for The Chelsea Society these decorative ‘chinoiserie’ imports like paintings, porcelain, lacquer and wall papers which introduced a whimsical rococo character into the heavier Baroque interiors of 17th century Europe.

 Colin Sheaf is Deputy Chairman of the Bonhams Group; and Global Head of Bonhams International’s Asian Department.
 After reading Modern History as an Exhibitioner at Worcester College, Oxford, he joined London art auctioneers, Christies, in 1974, and began to specialise in Chinese ceramic and works of art.
 During four decades of continuous expansion in the global auction market for Asian art, he has organised major auctions in London, Hong Kong, New York, Singapore and Amsterdam.